sunneach/realtime-stickynotes/README.md

 If you connect several clients - the changes made by one of them will be immediately pushed to all others.

-This implementation uses the websockets with *mochiweb*: https://github.com/mochi/mochiweb
+This implementation uses websockets with *mochiweb*: https://github.com/mochi/mochiweb

 ## Pre-requisites: